-For those of us who have kids Halloween can be a daunting event!
-The sugar overload can lead to all kinds of crazy behaviour, not to mention not being terribly good for genereal health.
-Whilst there are plenty of “sugar free” sweet options on the market, it is good to understand what that really entails.
-Unfortunately “sugar free” often means the product is full of artificial sweeteners, many of which have now been linked with some serious diseases including cancer.
+For those of us with kids Halloween can be a truly daunting occasion!
+The sugar overload can lead to all kinds of crazy behaviour, not to mention not being terribly good for general health.

 Stevia is a herb that has been used as a sweetener for centuries in South America.
-It contains almost no calories and has no glycemic impact which means it is also suitable for diabetics.
-You can bake with it but it is much sweeter than sugar so worth checking up on quantities before you add it.
-You can even grow your own, if you were really into cutting down the food miles!
+It contains almost no calories and has no glycemic impact, which means it is also suitable for diabetics.
+You can bake with it, but it is much sweeter than sugar so it's worth checking up on quantities before you add it.
+You could apparently even grow your own, if you were really into cutting down the food miles!

-Xylitol is a natural lower-calorie alternative to sugar, and is derived from the fibres of plants including berries, mushrooms, birch bark and corn husks.
-This sugar alternative is also naturally produced within our own bodies although that's not so useful for baking cookies with!
+Xylitol is a natural, lower-calorie alternative to sugar, and is derived from the fibres of plants such as berries, mushrooms, birch bark and corn husks.
+This sugar alternative is also naturally produced within our own bodies - although that's not so useful for baking cookies with!
 It has two-thirds the calorie count of sugar and can be used for sprinkling, baking, in tea or coffee and pretty much anywhere you would use traditional sugar.

-Coconut Sugar comes from the sap of the coconut palm; this sugar alternative is heated to evaporate the water content, which reduces it to granules.
-It is nutritious and can be used anywhere you would use normal sugar.
+Coconut sugar comes from the sap of the coconut palm; this is heated to evaporate the water content, which reduces it to granules.
+It's comparatively nutritious and can be used anywhere you would use normal sugar.
 Coconut sugar has the taste of rich brown sugar, which makes it particularly good for baking with.

 Our favourite local honey is Paynes Southdowns Honey.